 Word will tell you if it finds any more comments or edits, but I don’t recommend that you let it remove them automatically.
 You’ll want to track those down and accept or reject them yourself.
 An easy way to find them is clicking the Next button that’s just to the left of the Accept and Reject buttons on the Review tab.
 You can do the same with comments by clicking Next on the big button in the comments area.

-This is a great point at which to pull in eager family and friends who’ve volunteered to help.
+This is a great point at which to also pull in eager family and friends who’ve volunteered to help.
 Keep in mind that you’ll need to carefully vet their recommendations; their knowledge of current grammar, style, and usage or storytelling conventions will not always be on target.
 I’d be happy to review any points they find that you’re unsure of, and I can recommend professional proofreaders as well.

 If at any time your computer seems to be bogging down under the weight of the edits, check my advice for helping your computer cope with extensive Track Changes.